top of page

 Alaric departs, pleased.
 The emperor Honorius, young son of the defunct Theodosius, then goes back on his promises.
 His primary point of opposition is the appointment of Alaric as head of the Roman Army.

-In 409 Alaric sets up a puppet Emperor, a common trend those days, who causes one disaster after another.
+In 409 Alaric sets up a puppet Emperor, a common trend, who causes one disaster after another.
 After a major strategic blunder, Alaric deposes him and heads for Rome.
 On 24 August 410, Alaric and his forces begin the sack of Rome, an assault lasting three days.

 "... they destroyed all the cities which they captured, especially those south of the Ionian Gulf, so completely that nothing has been left to my time to know them by, unless, indeed, it might be one tower or gate or some such thing which chanced to remain.
 And they killed all the people, as many as came in their way, both old and young alike, sparing neither women nor children.
 Wherefore even up to the present time Italy is sparsely populated."

 According to legend his body is buried under the riverbed of the Busento in southern Italy.
-It was traditional practice among the Visigoths to divert the flow of a watercourse, bury the body then remove the blockade and let the river resume its route.
+It's traditional practice among Visigoths to divert the flow of a watercourse, bury the body then remove the blockade and let the river resume its route.

 bottom of page